navneetprasad1311/vsd-soc-pgrm-w4/README.md

 `12/10/2025` to `18/10/2025`

-This documentation provides a solid foundation in circuit simulation using Ngspice, covering DC, and transient analyses.
-It offers hands-on guidance for writing and running SPICE netlists, interpreting results, and verifying analog and digital circuit behavior.
+This documentation provides labs in circuit simulation using Ngspice, covering DC, and transient analyses.
+It offers observations of running SPICE netlists, interpreting results, and verifying analog and digital circuit behavior.

 ---